spacetelescope/STScI-STIPS/docs/basic_tutorial.rst

-  * No centering (if an offset is centered, then, for a multi-detector observation, each detector is centered on the offset co-coordinates individually rather than the instrument as a whole beinf centered there)
+  * No centering (if an offset is centered, then, for a multi-detector observation, each detector is centered on the offset co-coordinates individually rather than the instrument as a whole being centered there)

   * No change in RA, DEC, or PA from the center of the observation